Course Outline: ECON 211 - 70 Economic Development

 1. Three short written assignments.
 Details and due date are available on the course outline.
 Each assignment is worth 10 points.

-2. There will be one in-class midterm worth 20 points on the date specified on the course outline.
+2. There will be one midterm worth 20 points on the date specified on the course outline.

 3. Country Report – This report is worth 25 points and the description is available in the link to Country Report.
 Due Date is specified on course outline.
 Further details will be provided in class.